ellenmliu/Data-Structures-and-Algorithms/Problems vs Algorithms/explanation_7_httprouter_trie.md

 Time Complexity: O(n) where n is the number of directories in the path Space Complexity: O(1)

-To find the node, we have to iterate through each directories of the path and check if its in the Trie.
-That gives us time complexity of O(n).
+To find the node, we have to check through if the current directory is in the children, which is a list.
+We don't have to iterate through each level, which is usually different from the autocomplete Find method.
+That gives us time complexity of O(n) where n is the number of directories/folders in the path.
 Storage is O(1) because we are only storing the current node that we are on.
 --------------------------------------------------------------------------------
 Router Add Handler
 Time Complexity: O(n) where n is the number of directories in the path